Posts

 collage of flooring and carpeting ideas for interior spaces

-Aesthetic appeal is obviously an important component of interior finishes such as flooring.
+Aesthetic appeal is obviously an important component of interior finishes such as resilient flooring.
 However, there are a myriad of other factors required to provide more than just a positive first impression.
 As interior designers, we are constantly researching products and reviewing quality of construction, durability, and environmental impacts.
 We consider conversations with our clients regarding maintenance procedures and goals to be crucial for selecting the most appropriate product for each application.

 Enduring appeal requires not only quality materials and manufacturing, but also proper maintenance for each flooring type.